jakub-zwolakowski/scvs/.trustinsoft/TrustInSoft.md

 * **OK : TRUE NEGATIVE** (x26) - TrustInSoft guarantees no Undefined Behavior and the test description agrees that no diagnostic is required.
 * **NO UB** (x27) - TrustInSoft does not detect Undefined Behavior, because effectively there is no Undefined Behavior in the test, even though the test description says that a diagnostic is required.
 * **UB** (x1) - TrustInSoft detects Undefined Behavior, and effectively there is Undefined Behavior in the test, even though the test description says that no diagnostic is required.
-* **MISPLACED "REQUIRED DIAGNOSTIC"** (x8) - TrustInSoft correctly detects a different Undefined Behavior than the one that the test's description suggests.
+* **MISPLACED diagnostic required** (x8) - TrustInSoft correctly detects a different Undefined Behavior than the one that the test's description suggests.
 * **NOT IMPLEMENTED YET** (x12) - detecting a particular Undefined Behavior is not implemented yet by TrustInSoft.
 It may be in the roadmap.
 * **OUT OF SCOPE** (x12) - the test's analysis was not finalized, it was decided to be out-of-scope for some reason (e.g. I decided to concentrate on sequential examples and I did not go into the ones involving concurrency and signals).